 Getting married before discussing finances

 Everyone has a different “money philosophy”, so finding out about your future spouse’s approach to money is essential.
 Before you tie the knot, discuss how you both feel about debt, spending priorities, savings and your long-term financial goals.
-Marriage is a legal contract that has financial implications for both parties, so have your money conversations early – to avoid heartache later on.
+Marriage is a legal contract that has financial implications for both parties.
+Have your money conversations early – to avoid heartache later on.

 Buying a home you can’t afford